Antimicrobial Resistance (AMR)

 Antimicrobial agents, such as antibiotics, are our primary means of treating infectious diseases in humans and animals.
 Unfortunately, these drugs are rapidly becoming less effective, as microbes evolve to resist their effects, a phenomenon referred to as antimicrobial resistance or AMR.

-If we don’t address AMR as a matter of urgency, over 300 million people worldwide are predicted to die prematurely by 2050.
+In 2019, over 1.27million global deaths were attributed to AMR.
+If we don’t address this problem as a matter of urgency, over 300 million people worldwide are predicted to die prematurely by 2050.

 Read our Medium article highlighting three very different projects in healthcare settings in China, Pakistan and in communities in Nepal.

 New data reveals the true cost of antimicrobial resistance

 New data published by The Lancet Medical Journal shines a spotlight on the global burden of AMR and challenges world leaders to face the so-called ‘silent pandemic’ head on.

 WAAW runs from 18 to 24 November every year.
 This global campaign is celebrated to improve awareness and understanding of AMR under the slogan ‘Antimicrobials: Handle with Care'.

 Collaborate on our Padlet

 Connect with AMR at Leeds through our padlet board.
 Find out what areas people are working in and share your experience and expertise.